Nearly all orthodontic problems are evident by the age of 7-9 years.

 Early treatment is effective and desirable in certain situations.

-Most orthodontic problems are best treated with a conventional course of orthodontic treatment (involving braces) as soon as the last baby tooth has been shed.
+Most orthodontic problems are best treated with a conventional course of orthodontic treatment (involving braces) shortly after the last baby tooth has been shed.
 This usually occurs between the ages of 11-14 years.

 However, orthodontic treatment can be carried out any time thereafter.

 The stages involved in a typical course of orthodontic treatment are outlined below:

 The consultation visit serves to introduce the orthodontist to the patient and to his or her parents.
 During this visit the patient is examined and a tentative treatment plan is proposed.